 - Grill, covered, over medium heat or broil 4 in. from the heat for 7-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).

 - Let stand 5 minutes before slicing.
 Place on a warm serving platter; cut across the grain into thick slices.
-Garnish with orange slices and parsley if desired.
 Yield: 8 servings.

 Full-Bodied Red Wine

 Enjoy this recipe with a full-bodied red wine such as Cabernet Sauvignon, Merlot or Syrah.